aryajava/pos/README.md

 # Point of Sales (POS)

-> Poin of Sales Application
+> Poin of Sales Application (Express JS & PostgreSQL)

-This project is Point of Sale Application. built using Express JS and EJS for templating, while PostgreSQL is used as the database.
+This project is Point of Sales Application. built using Express JS and EJS for templating, while PostgreSQL is used as the database.
 The frontend is using [Start Bootstrap - SB Admin 2](https://github.com/StartBootstrap/startbootstrap-sb-admin-2).

 ## Table of Contents